shundhammer/qdirstat/doc/DevHistory.md

     only some of the predefined actions have an icon.
 There is currently no way for the user to specify an icon for a cleanup action.

 - 2016-01-13 Added "move to trash", this time as a normal action in the "Edit" menu, the toolbar and the context menus.
 This is a real implementation of the XDG Trash specification.
 It does not rely on outside tools that might or might not be available.

 - 2016-01-12 We have a first MacOS X port!
-Sonja Krause-Harder volunteered to install a Qt development environment (11 GB!
+Sonja Krause-Harder volunteered to install a Qt development environment (11 GiB!
 Yikes!) on her MacBook.
 I would have expected some changes, but a simple "qmake; make" just did the job.
 Amazing! -- The major challenge was to find where "qmake" gets installed in that MacOS Qt environment.